aws-observability/terraform-aws-observability-accelerator/docs/eks/istio.md

 ## Deploy an example application to visualize metrics

-In this section we will deploy sample application and extract metrics using AWS OpenTelemetry collector
+In this section we will deploy a sample application and extract metrics using the AWS OpenTelemetry collector

 ### 1. Deploy the Bookinfo Application